nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 {"concept-id":"TL1200000015-PROV1","revision-id":2}
 ```

+### <a name="create-subscription"></a> Create a Subscription

+Subscription concepts can be created by sending an HTTP POST or PUT with the metadata sent as data to the URL `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions/<native-id>`.
+The response will include the [concept id](#concept-id) ,the [revision id](#revision-id), and a [native-id](#native-id).

+If a native-id is not provided it will be generated.
+This is only supported for POST requests.
+POST requests may only be used for creating subscriptions.

+POST only may be used without a native-id at the following URL.
+`%CMR-ENDPOINT%/providers/<provider-id>/subscriptions`

+POST or PUT may be used with the following URL.
+`%CMR-ENDPOINT%/providers/<provider-id>/subscriptions/<native-id>`

-### <a name="create-update-subscription"></a> Create / Update a Subscription
+### <a name="update-subscription"></a> Update a Subscription

-Subscription concept can be created or updated by sending an HTTP PUT or POST with the metadata sent as data to the URL `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions/<native-id>`.
+Subscription concept can be updated by sending an HTTP POST or PUT with the metadata sent as data to the URL `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions/<native-id>`.
 The response will include the [concept id](#concept-id) and the [revision id](#revision-id).

-If `native-id` is not specified in the request it will be generated.
-This is only supported for POST requests.
+If a native-id is provided in a POST, and a subscription already exists for that provider with the given native-id, the request will be rejected.

+PUT requests should be used for updating subscriptions.
+Creation of subscriptions using PUT may be deprecated in the future.
+All PUT requests require a native-id to be part of the request URL.

 ```
 curl -i -XPUT \